How do students add/change a major in the College?

 - Students must meet with the department advisor and obtain the change/addition of major form with appropriate signatures and stamps.

-- Students will submit the change/addition of major form with completed academic plan to 2148 Tydings hall.
+- Students will submit the change/addition of major form with completed academic plan to the BSOS Advising Center located at 2148 Tydings Hall.

 - Students on academic probation/dismissal and other designated student populations will be required to schedule an appointment to meet with an advisor to process the major change.